danielperna84/custom_homematic/README.md

 Please create a pull request with both files at [pydevccu](https://github.com/danielperna84/pydevccu), if the device not exists, to support future development of this component.
 This data can be used by the developers to add customized entities for new devices.

+### `homematicip_local.force_device_availability`

+Reactivate a device in Home Assistant, that has been made unavailable by an UNREACH event from CCU.
+This service will only override the availability status of a device and all it's dependant entities.
+There is no communication to the backend to enforce a reactivation!

 ### `homematicip_local.put_paramset`

 Call to `putParamset` in the XML-RPC interface.